 Select the type of match that will best fit your needs.
 The more constrained you make your keyword match, the more control you have over the audience, but the smaller audience you will have.
 Balance this tradeoff to find your best solution.

 10. Adjust Your Ad Schedule

 Adjust your ad schedule to improve targeting.
 There would be different times of day when your ad would perform better.
 This could also be varying between different days of the week.
 Analyse your ad performance to check the effectiveness of the Ad.

 Using this information, you can schedule the Ad.
 This allows you to create a more precise audience by bidding only during these particular times.
 With a more precise audience, you will improve the success of your campaign.
 This can be done using AdWords.

 11. Mobile performance

 Mobile Ads vary from the regular Ads.
 So if you are targeting mobile users, then ensure you check the performance of the Ad over mobile.
 Brands who do not give much importance to mobile users will be left behind.
 Owing to the high increase in the number of mobile users, you also need to check the performance of your Ad campaign over mobile.

 We have seen how AdWords work.
-More importantly through this post, I have provided 11 AdWords ideas that can help to enhance your business.
+More importantly through this post, I have provided 11 ideas for E-commerce Adwords that can help to enhance your business.
 AdWords requires in-depth understanding and might take some time to grasp the concepts.
 However, AdWords are extremely powerful and can boost your business sales.